-When the period of temporary protection has come to an end, the formerly temporary protected may apply for a residence permit on any ground laid down in the Aliens Act (2005:716).
-However, as a principal rule (cf. Chapter 5 Section 18 of the Aliens Act (2005:716) the person must have applied for and been granted a permit before entering the territory of Sweden i.e. an application for a residence permit may not be approved after entry.
-There are exceptions to this rule; for example, the alien is entitled to a residence permit in Sweden as a refugee, a person otherwise in need of protection (subsidiary protection), if there are particular compassionate grounds allowing the person to stay in Sweden or in cases of family reunification if it cannot reasonably be required that the alien should travel to another country in order to submit the application, or, if there are other exceptional grounds.
+When the period of temporary protection has come to an end, the former beneficiary of temporary protection may apply for a residence permit on any grounds laid down in the Aliens Act.
+However, as a principal rule (cf. Chapter 5 Section 18 of the Aliens Act) the person must have applied for and been granted a permit before entering the territory of Sweden i.e. an application for a residence permit may not be approved after entry.
+There are exceptions to this rule; for example, the foreign is entitled to a residence permit in Sweden as a refugee, a person otherwise in need of protection (subsidiary protection), if there are particular compassionate grounds allowing the person to stay in Sweden or in cases of family reunification if it cannot reasonably be required that the foreign should travel to another country in order to submit the application, or, if there are other exceptional grounds.
 In these cases, the person may apply for and await the decision in Sweden.

-According to the Swedish Refugee Law Centre, the Swedish Migration Agency has said - when the permit according to the Directive expires - that it will be possible to apply for a residence permit for other reasons if the temporary protection is not to be extended: work permit, EU Blue Card, seasonal workers and family reunification.
+According to the Swedish Refugee Law Centre, the Swedish Migration Agency stated that when the permit according to the Directive expires, it will be possible to apply for a residence permit for other reasons if the temporary protection is not extended.
+Application for a work permit, an EU Blue Card, and a work permit for seasonal work and family reunification will then be possible.
 However, it is not certain that permission will be granted from within Sweden.